Fairness Indicators: Thinking about Fairness Evaluation

 True Negative Rate / False Positive Rate

-- Definition: The percentage of negative data points (as labeled in the ground truth) that are correctly classified as positive, or the percentage of negative data points that are incorrectly classified as positive
+- Definition: The percentage of negative data points (as labeled in the ground truth) that are correctly classified as negative, or the percentage of negative data points that are incorrectly classified as positive

 - Relates to: Equality of Opportunity (for the negative class), when equal across subgroups

 - When to use this metric: Fairness use cases where error rates (or misclassifying something as positive) are more concerning than classifying the positives.
 This is most common in abuse cases, where positives often lead to negative actions.
 These are also important for Facial Analysis Technologies such as face detection or face attributes